trilitech/tezos-developer-docs/docs/reference/style-guide.md

 Use emphasis sparingly to avoid making the page too visually busy or complex.

-- Use backticks for file names, variable names, and command names, not to emphasize words or denote technical terms.
+- Use backticks for file names, variable names, and command names, not to emphasize words or denote technical terms

 - Use bold for: